 1. Not Obtaining Proper Authorization

 One of the most frequent violations of the Fair Credit Reporting Act (FCRA) is failure to obtain clear, standalone written consent before conducting a background check.
-Employers must ensure that the authorization form is separate from the job application and free of liability waivers or extra language
+Employers must ensure that the authorization form is separate from the job application and free of liability waivers or extra language.

 2. Ignoring State and Local Laws

 Background check laws vary widely by jurisdiction.
 For example, “ban the box” laws, salary history bans, and marijuana screening restrictions all differ by state and even city.
+Therefore, understanding background check compliance at the local level is critical.

 3. Mishandling Adverse Action